 Highlights of the estimates presented in Table 4 are as follows.
-First, the estimates of the Probit equation show that large firms (log Sales) and firms from high quality environments (anti director rights index) are significantly more likely to incorporate OFCs.
+First, the estimates of the probit equation show that firms from high quality environments (anti director rights index) are significantly more likely to incorporate OFCs.
+Size, as measured by log sales, is not a significant determinant of legal domicile in an OFC, and the explanatory power of the probit regression is not high (pseudo R-squared = 0.062).
 Second, the second stage of the Heckit procedure shows that the negative association between OFC dummy and Tobin's q is still significant even after controlling for treatment effects, even though the significant slope on the inverse Mill's ratio suggests that those effects are significant.
 Third, some of the country governance variables have coefficients in the second stage regression that make sense: Tobin's q is higher for firms from high quality environments (high anti director rights index, low value of days to Evict.
 Other coefficient signs seem counter-intuitive, such as negative slopes for English law dummy, though we note once again that the presence of many Chinese control firms with high Tobin's q can cause this finding.
-Finally, the most prominent element of the 2SLS estimate is that the slope coefficient on OFC dummy becomes statistically insignificant.
-The r-squared from 2SLS is smaller than that from the second stage of the Heckit procedure.
+Finally, the most prominent element of the 2SLS estimate is that the slope coefficient on OFC dummy is statistically insignificant.
+The r-squared from 2SLS (9.5%) is smaller than that from the second stage of the Heckit procedure (16.6%).
+The low explanatory power of the first-pass Probit regression can imply a weak instrument for OFC dummy in the second pass of 2SLS and, thus, the insignificant 2SLS slope reported for OFC dummy.